AutotwinEU/autotwin_automata_learning/README.md

   - the **start** date of the time window to be considered for event mining, e.g., '2023-11-04-13-0-0';
   - the **end** date of the time window to be considered for event mining, e.g., '2023-11-04-14-2-0';

+The learned automaton will be saved in `resources/learned_sha`.

 ---

 *Copyright &copy; 2024 Livia Lestingi*